qutip/qutip-qip/doc/source/qip-vqa.rst

 After specifying a cost method and function to the :class:`.VQA` instance, there are various options for optimization of the free circuit parameters.
 Calling :meth:`.VQA.optimize_parameters` will begin the optimization process and return an :class:`.OptimizationResult` instance.
 By default, the method will randomize initial parameters, and use the non-gradient-based ``COBYLA`` method for parameter optimization.
 Users can specify:

   * **Initial parameters**.
 Given as a list, with length corresponding to the number of free parameters in the circuit.
-The number of free parameters can be computed automatically with the :meth:`.VQA.get_free_parameters` method.
+The number of free parameters can be computed automatically with the :meth:`.VQA.get_free_parameters_num` method.
 Alternatively, the string 'zeros' will initialize all parameters as 0; and 'random' will initialize parameters randomly between 0 and 1.
 Defaults to 'random'.

   * **Optimization method**.
 This can be a string referring to a pre-defined ``SciPy`` method `listed here <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_, or a callable function.